HexuL/Executable-Tutorial/skaffold-tutorial/step4.md

 # Initialize Skaffold

 In this section, we will initialize our Skaffold.
 By the end of this setup, you will have a skaffold.yaml file that helps automate Kubernetes deployments.

+**The following operations should be performed in the demo folder**